 Yes, it’s a case study.
-But case studies provide social proof, just like customer testimonials, and this video is structured so it’s like a collection of customer testimonials.
+But case studies provide social proof, just like customer testimonials.
+And this corporate case study video is structured so it’s like a collection of customer testimonials.

-A major win for this video is that it effectively establishes the problem that Slack solves and who Slack solves that problem for.
+A major win for this corporate video is that it effectively establishes the problem Slack solves and who Slack solves that problem for.
 It then goes on to show exactly how Slack helps businesses.
-This is an incredibly effective technique if your audience doesn’t know or doesn’t think they have a problem.
+This is an incredibly effective technique if your audience doesn’t know they have a problem in the first place.

-Something else that’s going right in this video is that it shows Slack in action, so the video is a product demo too.
+Something else that’s going right in this corporate video example is that it shows Slack in action, so the video is a product demo too.

 The takeaway: If the first step in your sales process is convincing the prospect they have a problem, this type of customer testimonial video can be really effective.

-Maybe you don’t have the actors or the budget to produce something like this.
+The Biteable template Maybe you don’t have the actors or the budget to produce something like this.
 That’s cool, because you don’t need it.
-Start with our simple and entertaining testimonial template to get the fun and informative effect for a fraction of the cost.
+Start with our simple and entertaining testimonial video template to get a fun and informative corporate video for a fraction of the cost.

 Corporate explainer videos

 This corporate explainer video for Mint really nails it.
 It covers every aspect of the app in a minute and a half.
 Quick, professional, and to the point.